Track These 4 Inbound Marketing Metrics to Evaluate Your Progress

 In order to know whether your content is making you money, look beyond those common metrics that most content marketers reference.

 Remember, organic traffic from visitors with no intent to buy is not something to brag about.
-So-called vanity metrics might look good on a quarterly report, but they won’t help your bottom line.
-According to Jolie, “you could have a piece of content without a single organic view that is still a huge success if it’s helping salespeople close deals.”
+These vanity metrics might look good on a quarterly report, but they won’t help your bottom line.
+You could have a piece of content without a single organic view that is still a huge success if it’s helping salespeople close deals.

 In the end, the goal of all marketing is to drive commerce.
 Content marketing is no different.
 You need to look at all the pieces of the puzzle to fully understand how your content helps your customers move through the buying process.